BlueOakJS/blueoak-server/docs/monitor.md

 ### Express JS
 In addition to the express function, there's also a middleware service for enabling monitoring on all routes.
-See the ps-nas express middleware document for information on integrating with express.
+See the sprout-server express middleware document for information on integrating with express.